Top Customer Segmentation Examples Marketers Should Know

 What comes to mind when one thinks of Customer Segmentation?
-Right off the bat, one may think of Market Segmentation.
-But if so, what’s the difference between the two?
-Why does segmentation matter?
-And what are some of the examples of Customer Segmentation that every marketer needs to know?
+Right off the bat, you may think of Market Segmentation.
+But what’s the difference between the two?
+And why is segmentation so important?

 What Is Customer Segmentation?